Freight Shipping from Wichita to Miami

 How much does it cost to ship freight from Wichita to Miami?

-Full truckload (FTL) rates from Wichita, KS to Miami, FL currently range from $3,627-$4,471 for a standard dry van load over the 1,687-mile route.
+Full truckload (FTL) rates from Wichita, KS to Miami, FL currently range $3,627-$4,471 (roughly $2.15-$2.67 per mile over 1,687 miles).
 LTL shipments typically cost $1,128-$1,834 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Wichita to Miami?